A Couple’s Farmhouse Bathroom Remodel in the Country

-Michelle and Nate, both freelance advertising creatives from Brooklyn, bought a 2,010-square-foot house in Riverhead, NY, during the summer of 2016.
+Michelle and Nate, both freelance advertising creatives from Brooklyn, bought a 2,010-square-foot house in Long Island, NY.
 Built in 1994 by the previous owner, Nate found the home in good condition.
-“Luckily, the house didn’t NEED anything to enjoy it right away,” he said.
+“Luckily, the house didn’t need anything to enjoy it right away,” he said.
 “We looked at it as a fun long-term project to turn it into an escape from the city,” Nate said.
 Nestled in the woods and surrounded by local farms, wineries, and nearby beaches, the Long Island home was perfect for their plans.
 The first item on the to-do list was to add another bathroom.

 To make it easier to accommodate guests, the couple wanted each bedroom to have its own bath.
 There was a large alcove in the upstairs hallway that they thought would be the perfect ensuite guest bathroom.
 It was conveniently located above the downstairs bathroom and plumbing so they hoped it wouldn’t be too difficult to transform.
 “Our main question was really just how difficult would it be to add a bathroom where one hadn’t existed before,” said Nate.
-He posted the Riverhead bathroom remodel on Sweeten and was matched a Sweeten general contractor.
+He posted their Riverhead bathroom remodel on Sweeten and was matched with a Sweeten general contractor.

 We had to be out of town a lot during the work, but our contractor was really good about sending work-in-progress pictures.

-Before getting started, Michelle and Nate nailed down the look and feel of the bath, opting for a modern farmhouse vibe that was clean and simple.
-Because the angled roof affected one of the walls, they had to get creative with the layout, choosing to build a triangular storage nook in the uniquely-shaped space.
+Before getting started, Michelle and Nate nailed down the look and feel of the bath, opting for a modern country vibe that was clean and simple.
+Because the angled roof affected one of the walls, they got creative with the layout, choosing to build a triangular storage nook in the uniquely-shaped space.